Author: Dr. Theo Notteboom

 C. The impact of containerization

 The current state of the break bulk market cannot be understood without knowing the impacts of containerization.
-The launching of the first containership, the Ideal X, in 1956 is often considered the beginning of containerization.
+The launching of the first containership in 1956 is often considered the beginning of containerization.
 In the early years of container shipping, vessel capacity remained very limited in scale and geographical deployment, and the ships used were converted general cargo ships or tankers.
 Shipping companies and other logistics players hesitated to embrace the new technology as it required significant capital investments in ships, terminals, and inland transport.
-The first transatlantic container service between the US East Coast and Northern Europe in 1966 marked the start of long-distance containerized trade.
+The first transatlantic container service, launched in 1966 between the US East Coast and Northern Europe, marked the beginning of long-distance containerized trade.
 The first specialized cellular containerships were delivered in 1968, and containerization expanded over maritime and inland freight transport systems.

 Container shipping developed rapidly due to the adoption of standard container sizes in the late 1960s and the awareness of industry players of the advantages and cost savings resulting from faster vessel turnaround times in ports, reduction in the level of damages and associated insurance fees, and integration with inland transport modes such as trucks, barges, and trains.
-Containerization set in motion a cascade of events changing how transport was conducted.
-The beauty of the container is that it is handled in the same way no matter which transport mode it uses.
+Containerization set in motion a cascade of events that changed how transportation was conducted.
+The core advantage of the container is that it is handled uniformly, regardless of the transport mode used.
 This means that handling time and the number of handling moves are significantly reduced.
-Containers were capturing all the non-specialized cargo in the industry.
+Containers ultimately captured the majority of the non-specialized cargo.

 How maritime shipping was conducted also changed.
 The traditional tramp trade evolved towards a liner system, which has become the norm.
-Instead of the ships moving from port to port searching for cargo, specific lines were created linking predetermined ports.
-Containerization also impacted port competition since a larger overlap now exists between different hinterlands, such as a shift from captive to contestable or shared hinterlands.
+Instead of ships moving from port to port searching for cargo, specific services were created that linked predetermined ports according to a schedule.
+Containerization also impacted port competition since a larger overlap emerged between different hinterlands, such as a shift from captive to contestable or shared hinterlands.

-Initially, substitution was the main factor behind containerization with the gradual capture of the break bulk cargo market.
-This process has been particularly visible in many ports, as illustrated by rising containerization degrees, which is the ratio between containerized throughput of the port and its total general cargo volumes.
+Initially, substitution was the main factor behind containerization, with the gradual capture of the break bulk cargo market.
+This process has been particularly visible in many ports, as illustrated by rising containerization degrees, which is the ratio between the containerized throughput of the port and its total general cargo volumes.

-Many segments of the traditional pre-container break bulk market are already containerized and many raw materials and food commodity chains are still in the process of being containerized.
+Many segments of the traditional pre-container break bulk market are already containerized, and many raw material and food commodity chains are still in the process of being containerized.
 Some commodities are already fully containerized (e.g. coffee, tobacco), while for others, containerization is still in its infancy.
-For instance, 95% of all European coffee imports are containerized since coffee is a high-value commodity and its consumption is rather ubiquitous.
-The demand structure of coffee is thus well suited for the benefits of containerization.
+For instance, 95% of all European coffee imports are containerized, as coffee is a high-value commodity and its consumption is rather ubiquitous.
+The demand structure of coffee is thus well-suited for the benefits of containerization.

-Goods that can easily be stuffed in a container have been massively containerized, partly because of relatively stable and even declining container shipping costs and a growing number and availability of containers in transport markets worldwide.
-However, temporal shortages of containers (as reported by market players during the COVID-19 health crisis) and specific container sizes can hamper further containerization in some markets.
+Goods that can easily be stuffed into a container have been massively containerized, partly because of relatively stable and even declining container shipping costs, as well as the growing number and availability of containers in transport markets worldwide.
+However, temporal shortages of containers (as reported during the COVID-19 pandemic in 2021) and specific container sizes can hamper further containerization in some markets.

 The unit load formula of containerization means that container ships typically carry a wide range of containerized cargoes, from low-value products (such as waste paper) to high-value consumer electronics.
-Many contemporary break bulk markets still rely on the massification of flows of similar products, such as a reefer ship filled with bananas or a coaster filled with steel coils.
+Many contemporary break bulk markets still rely on the massification of flows of similar products, such as a coaster filled with steel coils.

 2. The Current Break Bulk Market

 It may be erroneously assumed that break bulk or conventional general cargo is a declining cargo segment destined to disappear as an outdated way of transporting goods.
 In reality, this is not the case.
-The break bulk sector has not disappeared but changed in nature, becoming a specialized sector, handling the goods which are too challenging to transport in containers or where containerization does not represent a valid and cost-efficient proposition.
+The break bulk sector has not disappeared but has changed in nature, becoming a specialized sector that handles goods that are too challenging to transport in containers or where containerization does not represent a valid and cost-efficient proposition.

 The classic definition of break bulk concerns goods that do not fit into a container.
 In reality, it is more complicated to propose a comprehensive definition of the modern break bulk sector.
-The sector moves cargo as big as a 200-ton industrial boiler big enough to occupy the entire deck of a heavy lift ship to palletized cargo, which cannot be transported in containers due to specific cargo-related attributes.
+The sector moves cargo as oversized as a 200-ton industrial boiler, large enough to occupy the entire deck of a heavy lift ship, to palletized cargo, which cannot be transported in containers due to specific cargo-related attributes.
 The following break bulk definition can be used:

 Break bulk is general cargo, loaded into a ship or transport mode as individual or bundled pieces, not stowed into a container, or not transported in ship-sized liquid or dry bulk loads.